Opinion | What 500,000 covid-19 deaths means

 So from the rock of arithmetic comes another meaning.
 The number 500,000 represents a choice — though people might disagree over exactly what was chosen.
 Some chose not to believe in the number.
 The belief that covid-19 deaths are exaggerated is sufficiently widespread to be the Lie of the Year for the publication PolitiFact.
 As disturbing as that is, it might not be worse than the other choice: a decision by society that all those deaths were acceptable.

 We were warned.
 Lawler and others provided projections that came true again and again, bringing us to the half-million mark like clockwork.
 Despite these warnings, some number of employers did not make their workplaces safe; some number of families refused to defer their reunions; some number of revelers chose not to keep a safe distance or wear masks.
-On some level, some number of Americans looked at the forecast of half-a-million fatalities in a year’s time and embraced it, rather than change their routines to alter the arithmetic.
+On some level, some number of Americans looked at the forecast of half a million fatalities in a year’s time and embraced it, rather than change their routines to alter the arithmetic.

 The same is true of many other countries, should that be a consolation to you.